-The 7143FI-2.x supports two kinds of formatted data - native formatted data and RD-LAP formatted data, both of which provide the ability to channel code blocks of data using trellis coding and CRCs.

-Native Formatted Data:

-The frame structure as used in a formatted data system is illustrated in Figure 15.
-It typically consists of a 24-symbol frame sync pattern followed by a 'Header Block', one or more 'Intermediate Blocks' and a 'Last Block'.
+The 7143FI-3.x supports formatted data, which provides the ability to channel code blocks of data using FEC, interleaving, scrambling and CRCs.
+The frame structure as used in a formatted data system is illustrated in Figure 15 Formatted Data Over Air Signal Format.
+It typically consists of a Control field followed by a coded data block.
+A frame sync with no control bytes may be substituted for the frame head.